AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match.md

 ## Activate segments to [!DNL Google Customer Match] {#activate-segments}

-For instructions on how to activate segments to [!DNL Google Customer Match], see [Activate audience data to segment streaming destinations](../../ui/activate-segment-streaming-destinations.md).
+For instructions on how to activate segments to [!DNL Google Customer Match], see [Activate audience data to streaming segment export destinations](../../ui/activate-segment-streaming-destinations.md).

 In the **[!UICONTROL Segment schedule]** step, you must provide the [!UICONTROL App ID] when sending [!DNL IDFA] or [!DNL GAID] segments to [!DNL Google Customer Match].